gecko0307/dagon/doc/tutorials/Tutorial 1. Simple Application.md

 }
 ```

 5. Compile and run (`dub build`).
 Make sure to have latest SDL2 installed.
 If you're on Windows, Dub will automatically copy the libraries after each build to the project directory, so you don't have to do it manually.
 It will also copy some internal data files used by the engine and put them to `data/__internal` folder.
-Please, don't delete it, otherwise the application will work incorrectly.
+Do not delete it, otherwise the application will work incorrectly.

-You should see something like this:
+You should see this:

 ![](https://github.com/gecko0307/dagon/blob/master/doc/tutorials/images/screenshot_tutorial1.jpg?raw=true)

-Use left mouse button to rotate the view, right mouse button to translate, and mouse wheel (or LMB+Ctrl) to zoom.
+6. Camera Controls
+- **Left mouse button** Ч rotate the view
+- **Right mouse button** Ч pan
+- **Mouse wheel** or **Ctrl + LMB** Ч zoom

+You don't have to worry about freeing models, textures and other GPU resources manually!
+All objects are managed through an ownership system.
+Once the resource owner (typically the `AssetManager` or the current `Scene`) is destroyed, all its resources are cleaned up automatically.

 [Browse source code for this tutorial](https://github.com/gecko0307/dagon-tutorials/tree/master/t1-simple)